hashsequence/Linux-Job-Worker/README.md

     * QueryOneProcess:

-        * return the logs of a job using a valid uuid, along with ProcessInfo
+        * Return the logs of a job using a valid uuid, along with ProcessInfo

     * QueryRunningProcesses:

-        * get a list of job's executed and processInfo for the jobs
+        * Get a list of job's executed and processInfo for the jobs

 ```
 type ProcessInfo {